RobLowe1992/angular-review/readme.md

  $ touch index.html app.js
 ```

-Let's add in some HTML boilerplate!
+Let's add in some HTML boilerplate.

 > in `index.html`: